 Cognitive & Brain Science Students

-Lauryn Burleigh is a third year graduate student in Dr. Greening's Cognitive Neuroscience of Affect and Psychopathology (CNAPs) Lab.
-She received her undergraduate degree from the University of New Orleans in 2015.
-Lauryn conducts studies utilizing the fMRI at Pennington Biomedical Research Center, researching the neural mechanisms of emotion and cognition.
-She is currently studying fear in imagination and is more broadly interested in the processing of emotions in anxiety and depression.
-Outside of school, Lauryn likes to go hiking with her dog, Roxy, and do yoga at Yoga Rouge!
+Lauryn Burleigh is a sixth-year graduate student in Dr. Chris Cox's ReLearn lab.
+She received her undergraduate degree from the University of New Orleans in 2015 and completed her master's work at LSU under Dr. Steven Greening in 2019.
+Lauryn conducts studies utilizing the fMRI at Pennington Biomedical Research Center, researching the neural mechanisms and psychophysiological responses of emotion and cognition.
+She is currently studying fear in mental imagery and is more broadly interested in the neural processing of emotions in anxiety and PTSD.
+She has a particular interest in statistics, coding, and additional analyses such as Bayesian statistics and model based analyses.
+Outside of school, Lauryn likes to go hiking and camping with her dogs and bearded dragon, do yoga, and garden.

 Commitment to Diversity